rttrorg/rttr/doc/md_pages/tutorial/register_class_hierachy.md

 -------
 - to retrieve meta information of derived and base classes or using @ref rttr::rttr_cast "rttr_cast", it is necessary to place the macro: @ref RTTR_ENABLE() inside every class declaration
-- the macro is **not** needed when working with classes which are not inherited, e.g. POD classes
+- the macro is **not** needed when working with classes which will be not inherited, e.g. POD classes

 <hr>